 - High-velocity thrusts – short, sharp movements to the spine

 The techniques performed is to ensure reduction of pain, improve your movement and encourage blood flow within your body.
-It isn’t painful, but there is the possibility you will experience some soreness or stiffness within the first few days after treatment.
+It isn’t painful.
+There is the possibility you will experience some soreness or stiffness within the first few days after treatment.
 The osteopath will warn you ahead of time if you will experience anything.
-However, if you feel any pain during or after treatment, do tell your osteopath about it.
+Any pain you feel during or after treatment, needs your osteopath’s attention.